 Hultgren and Shimony (1977) showed that in building a complete Hilbert space edifice we cannot rely only on standard outcomes of the experiments carried out on individual systems.
 For, we cannot measure all the states we can describe with the help of the Hilbert space formalism by means of standard individual YES-NO measurements.
-For example, if we decide to orient the measuring device in directions n in order to measure the spin components of the spin operator s whose eigenvectors are [1,0,0], [0,1,0], and [0,0,1], then the state $[1/\sqrt{6}, 1/\sqrt{3}, 1/\sqrt{2}]$ can easily be shown not to be an eigenstate of the measured operator $\mathbf{n} \cdot \mathbf{s}$.
+For example, if we decide to orient the measuring device in direction n in order to measure the spin components of the spin operator s whose eigenvectors are [1, 0, 0], [0, 1, 0], and [0, 0, 1], then the state $[1/\sqrt{6}, 1/\sqrt{3}, 1/\sqrt{2}]$ can easily be shown not to be an eigenstate of the measured operator n · s.

-A possible remedy for such unrepresentable states seems to be the disputed Jauch's infinite filter procedure for introducing conjunctions.
-For, apparently there are infinitely many atoms of the lattice of the subspaces of the Hilbert space which do not belong to the finite lattice of individual YES-NO measurements but which can be recovered by the Jauch's procedure.
-This is not a problem for quantum logic if we look at it as at a structure which corresponds to the Hilbert space because the structure (complete uniquely orthocomplemented2 atomistic lattice satisfying the covering law) demands by itself an infinite number of atoms.
-(Shimony, 1971; Ivert and Sjödin, 1978) But if we looked at quantum logic as a logic of YES-NO discrete measurements and try to recover the Hilbert space axioms by empirically plausible assumptions then we would obviously try to avoid any infinitary procedure which, as Jauch's, in principle simply cannot be substituted by any arbitrary long one.
+A possible remedy for such unrepresentable states seems to be the disputed Jauch infinite filter procedure for introducing conjunctions.
+For, apparently there are infinitely many atoms of the lattice of the subspaces of the Hilbert space which do not belong to the finite lattice of individual YES-NO measurements, but which can be recovered by Jauch's procedure.
+This is not a problem for quantum logic if we look at it as at a structure which corresponds ot the Hilbert space, because the structure (complete uniquely orthocomplemented2 atomistic lattice satisfying the covering law) demands by itself an infinite number of atoms.
+(Shimony, 1971; Ivert and Sjödin, 1978).
+But if we looked at quantum logic as at a logic of YES-NO discrete measurements and tried to recover the Hilbert space axioms by empirically plausible assumptions, then we would obviously wish to avoid any infinitary procedure, which, like Jauch's, in principle simply cannot be substituted by any arbitrary long one.

 On the other hand, Swift and Wright (1980) have shown that one can extend the standard experimental setup for measuring spins so as to employ electric fields in place of magnetic ones in order to make every Hermitian operator acting on the Hilbert space of spin-s particle measurable.
-Thus, we can deal on eaqual footing with individual systems as well as with ensembles and represent states of the disputed kind $([1/\sqrt{6}, 1/\sqrt{3}, 1/\sqrt{2}])$ as d'Espagnat's (1966, 1984) mixtures of the second kind.3 These possibilities immediately address the question of approaching preparation-detection YES-NO procedure.
+Thus, we can deal on an equal footing with individual systems as with ensembles and represent states of the disputed kind $([1/\sqrt{6}, 1/\sqrt{3}, 1/\sqrt{2}])$ like d'Espagnat's (1966, 1984) mixtures of the second kind.3 These possibilities immediately address the question of approaching a preparation-detection YES-NO procedure.
 Are we to take the individual or the ensemble approach?

-If we adopt the individual approach, then we bring the old Bohr's "completeness solution" to the stage.
-That is, only given the whole experimental arrangement we can make an individual system determined by a discrete observable repeatable.
+If we adopt the individual approach, then we bring the old Bohr "completeness solution" to the stage.
+That is, only given the whole experimental arrangement can we make an individual system determined by a discrete observable repeatable.
+This also means that we have to deal with all Hermitian operators in what is, as illustrated by Swift and Wright (1980), hardly feasible.